meettyj/Tobacco-on-Twitter/log.md

 # TODO
-- Check the influence of changing location to each notebook
-- Evaluate the models (LR, SVM, RF) on first person level
+- Evaluate the models (LR, SVM, RF) on behavior level
 - Analyse reflective data and achieve how can we divide the data
 - Read paper about 'time period in tweets' to see how researchers dealing with the topic